 The principal difference between holding a BIP CDI and holding a BIP Interest is that the holder of a BIP CDI has an indirect, beneficial interest in the BIP Interest underlying their BIP CDI instead of directly owning that BIP Interest.
-This means
+This means that the holder of the BIP CDI is not the registered holder of the underlying BIP Interest and therefore:

-- cannot directly trade the underlying BIP Interest; and - is not a limited partner of BIP in respect of the underlying BIP Interest.
+- · cannot directly trade the underlying BIP Interest; and - is not a limited partner of BIP in respect of the underlying BIP Interest.